 Appealing an exclusion or suspension

 You can appeal a notice of exclusion or suspension by writing a letter explaining why you should not be excluded or suspended from your program.

 In the letter you need to outline what has impacted on your current studies, and what you intend to do to make sure that you don't find yourself in this situation again.
 For example: have you reduced the number of hours you are working or started attending PASS sessions to support your studies?
 To assist you in preparing an exclusion or suspension appeal letter please read Statute 5.5 and use the letter template:

 Please include with your submission copies of any documents that you think are relevant to your case.
 Examples include statutory declarations, letters of support from a medical professional, academic transcripts, special consideration forms, study plans.

 We can assist students to draft and proofread letters before they are submitted.

 Submitting your appeal

-Your letter and supporting documentation should be sent to the Executive Dean of your faculty.
-Contact details are contained in the table below.
+Your letter and supporting documentation should be sent to the Dean of your School to the relevant address in the table below.

 Don't delay – timelines apply.